 - Companies mostly trust people who have the expertise, so a sales consultant is their go-to choice.

 - A sales consulting business involves skill and selling “that” skill.
-This means you can start a consulting business at the cost of your skill and no overhead expense besides.
+This means you can start a consulting business at the cost of your skill and with no overhead expense besides.

 Identify the type of business you want to start.
 Do you want to start as a solo consultant or would you like to grow a sales consulting firm?

 A consulting model is based on mainly 3 consulting formats: